Chapter 7 – Faculty and Staff

 7.11.28 Postdoctoral Research Fellow shall be a person engaged in research work in a specialized subject area for specific funded research projects.
 The fellowship is primarily for the benefit of the individual to aid the pursuit of study or research, and appointments are normally made for a period of up to three years.
 Postdoctoral Research Fellows may hold their award without reference to rank or salary schedule.
 [Administrative January 2013]

 7.11.29 Non tenure-track Research Faculty are employed to contribute to the research mission of the institution, have salaried appointments of more than 20 hours per week (greater than 50% FTE) that exceed or are expected to exceed one year in duration, and are supported by non-general revenue funds.
 Non-tenure-track research faculty shall not be eligible for tenure or permanent status.
 There are three Research Faculty ranks: Assistant Research Professor (see 7.11.29a), Associate Research Professor (see 7.11.29b), and Research Professor (see 7.11.29c).
-For more details on non tenure-track Research Faculty, including annual review cycles and promotion information, see the Agreement between the RI Council of Postsecondary Education and the URI Chapter of the AAUP.
-Administrative Report January 2017
+For more details on non tenure-track Research Faculty, including annual review cycles and promotion information, see the Agreement between the URI Board of Trustees and the URI Chapter of the AAUP.
+Administrative Report January 2017, #20-21-36

 7.11.29a Assistant Research Professors shall have demonstrated research ability and potential for contributing to the research, scholarly, or creative mission of the institution.
 Appointees should be qualified and competent to direct the work of others (such as technicians, graduate students, other research personnel).
 An earned doctoral degree shall be a requirement for appointment at this rank.
 Appointment to this non tenure-track faculty rank is dependent on extramural funding that supports the salary and fringe benefits of the individual, as well as excellence in performance.
 Administrative Report January 2017